Powerful Representation Alimony

 Alabama offers a few different types of alimony, depending on the situation:

-Interim alimony, also called “alimony pendente lite,” is a temporary award that lasts only during the pendency of the divorce process.
+• Interim alimony (temporary): Also called “alimony pendente lite,” is a temporary award that lasts only during the pendency of the divorce process.
 Interim alimony terminates when the divorce is final.

-Periodic alimony is typically limited to the length of the marriage, except in circumstances where parties have been merited for twenty years are longer, in which case there is no time limit as to eligibility.
+• Periodic alimony: Typically limited to the length of the marriage, except in circumstances where parties have been merited for twenty years or longer, in which case there is no time limit as to eligibility.
 However, it is possible in extraordinary circumstances for a court to make a finding that deviating from the time limits is appropriate.

 Alimony terminates when either party dies, the receiving party remarries, or the receiving party cohabitates with someone of the opposite gender.